rozek/node-red-flow-vicuna/README.md

 ### Preparing the Model ###

-Once you got the actual Vicuna model, ...
+Once you got the actual Vicuna model file `ggml-vicuna-7b-1.1-q4_1.bin`, move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

-> Nota bene: right now, the function node supports the 7B model only - but this may easily be changed in the function source
+> Nota bene: right now, the function node supports the given model file only - but this may easily be changed in the function source

-Afterwards, rename the file `ggml-model-q4_0.bin` to `ggml-vicuna-7b-1.1-q4_1.bin` and move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

 ### Importing the Function Node ###